 On November 2016 Massachusetts legalized the use of recreational weed.
 As of December 2017, the state had approximately 19 registered marijuana dispensaries in operation.

 The number of how many recreational dispensaries there are will change as several states are currently trying to implement their programs.
+You can get the best out of this by checking this cannabis college online.
 Once these programs have been rolled out, the number of dispensaries countrywide definitely will continue to increase.